This post contains affiliate links for which I receive compensation

 How to Modify a Quilting or Darning Foot

-The plastic on the foot obstructs view of my needle, what foot do you suggest?
+The plastic on my presser foot obstructs the view of my needle, what foot do you suggest?

-I am assuming that you're talking about a free motion quilting foot.
+I assume that you're talking about a free motion quilting foot.

 If you accidentally take off too much, you didn't want to use the foot anymore anyway.